oracle/oci-grafana-metrics/docs/multitenancy.md

 Make sure you have access to the [Monitoring Service](https://docs.cloud.oracle.com/iaas/Content/Monitoring/Concepts/monitoringoverview.htm) and that [metrics have been enabled](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/enablingmonitoring.htm) for the resources you are trying to monitor.

+## Multitenancy support

+This version of the OCI plugin includes the multitenancy support.
+That means that the plugin is able to query different tenancies as they are configured in the .oci/config file.
+Instance pcrincipals is not yet supported to operate in multitenancy mode.
+For existing grafana plugin installation retrocompatibility is supported under the following shcema:

 ## Install the Oracle Cloud Infrastructure CLI

 The [Oracle Cloud Infrastructure CLI](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/cliconcepts.htm) provides you with a way to perform tasks in OCI from your command line rather than the OCI Console.
 It does so by making REST calls to the [OCI APIs](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/usingapi.htm).
 We will be using the CLI to authenticate between our local environment hosting Grafana and OCI in order to pull in metrics.
 The CLI is built on Python (version 2.7.5 or 3.5 or later), running on Mac, Windows, or Linux.